rachel-ftw/RR.com/README.md

 ##Full Stack Engineer and Designer

-Working to rebuild my site from scratch using
+Working to rebuild my site from scratch